yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-10/project/LAB.md

     * This should allow you to see them rendering in the browser
   * Then work on the Update & Delete routes

+**Software Engineering Notes!** *When you refactor, the heart of the task is to keep things the same (visually and functionally) while completely replacing the underlying implementation*

 ### Implementation Notes & Advice
 * You are not required to use the "API Server" or RESTful routes that were developed as part of your lab assignments during this block.